aay993/counterfactual_AD/Readme.md

 ```
 python -m deepscm.experiments.medical.trainer -e SVIExperiment -m ConditionalVISEM --default_root_dir /path/to/root/directory/ --downsample 3 --decoder_type fixed_var --train_batch_size 256 --gpus 0
 ```
 where `/path/to/root/directory/` refers to the root directory.
 Note that `ConditionalVISEM` is the full model (DSCM).

-The checkpoints are saved in `/path/to/checkpoints` or the provided checkpoints can be used for testing and plotting:
+In addition, the provided checkpoints can be used for testing and plotting:
 ```
 python -m deepscm.experiments.morphomnist.tester -c /path/to/checkpoint/version_?
 ```